-Included in the balance of unrecognized tax benefits at December 31, 2007, and January 1, 2007, are tax positions of \$2.0 million and \$1.8 million, respectively, which, if recognized, would reduce the effective tax rate.
-At December 31, 2007, the Company does not believe it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase or decrease within the next 12 months.
+Included in the balance of unrecognized tax benefits at December 31, 2008 and 2007, and January 1, 2007, are tax positions of \$1.8 million, \$2.0 million and \$1.8 million, respectively, which, if recognized, would reduce the effective tax rate.
+The Company does not believe it is reasonably possible that the total amounts of unrecognized tax benefits will significantly increase or decrease within the next 12 months.

 The Company recognizes accrued interest and penalties related to unrecognized tax benefits in income tax expense, which is a continuation of the Company's historical accounting policy.
-During the year ended December 31, 2007, the Company recognized \$0.5 million in potential interest payments, before income tax benefits.
-At December 31, 2007, and January 1, 2007, the Company had accrued \$1.5 million and \$1.0 million, respectively, for the potential payment of interest, before income tax benefits.
+During the years ended December 31, 2008, and 2007, the Company recognized \$0.2 million and \$0.5 million, respectively, in potential interest payments, before income tax benefits.
+At December 31, 2008 and 2007, and January 1, 2007, the Company had accrued \$1.7 million, \$1.5 million and \$1.0 million, respectively, for the potential payment of interest, before income tax benefits.

-At December 31, 2007, the Company was subject to United States federal income tax examinations for the tax years 2004 through 2007.
-In addition, the Company was subject to state, local and foreign income tax examinations primarily for the tax years 2003 through 2007.
+At December 31, 2008, the Company was subject to United States federal income tax examinations for the tax years 2005 through 2008.
+In addition, the Company was subject to state, local and foreign income tax examinations primarily for the tax years 2003 through 2008.